Skip to main content

 4.

-The SI unit for a force is the Newton, which is not commonly used in everyday.
-The Imperial unit for force is the pound.
-Use a search to find the number of Newtons in one pound.
-An amateur soccer player might be able to kick a soccer ball with a force of around 500-700 pounds.
-How many Newton’s is this?
+The SI unit for a force is the newton (N), while the Imperial unit for force is the pound (lb).
+Use a search to find the number of newtons in one pound.
+If an amateur soccer player is able to kick a soccer ball with a force of around 500-700 pounds, how many newtons are they able to exert?